emorikawa/boilerstrap/README.md

 I also wanted an asset organizational strcuture that better assessed the reality that nowdays we live with an uncomforatble mix of compiled and static sources files for css and javascript.

+Furthermore, it's nice to have support for coffeescript, less, and sass, plus easy extensibility to whatever else you want.

 Finally, I just wanted the peace of mind that with a single clone, I'm ready to go with a robust, clean, efficient, cross-browser, optimized, and organized blank slate.

 ## How to Use: